LayMui/website-hugo/exampleSite/content/english/post/faith-access-grace.md

 Be removed and be cast into the sea and does not doubt in his heart but

 believes those things he says will be done. he'll have whatever he says

+Zechariah 4:7 says Who are you O great mounntain?

+Before Zarubbabel you shall become a plain.

+You will be removed.

+And he shall bring forth the capstone with shouts of **Grace, grace to it**

+So grace is going to be the force that faith uses.

+Genuine faith is always based on grace.

+If it's not, it's fake faith.

+Fake faith is you trying to produce stuff with your faith and is not connected

+with what Jesus has already done.

+Biblical faith is always toward God.